-Beat the Heat: 5 creative ways to keep cool this summer
+Beat the Heat: How to keep kids cool this summer

 I think it's safe to say we are all in need of a hot and sunny summer this year, as the past few British summers have been somewhat of a washout.
 After the recent heatwave caught a lot of us by surprise, it's great to have some tips up your sleeve for keeping cool.
 It can be difficult to keep children happy and comfortable as the temperature rises, especially toddlers.
 So whilst you may have run out and bought a splash pool, and have hats and sun cream at the ready, here are some more creative ways of keeping cool that you can try with the kids this summer.